Public Impact Fellowships

 - Faculty advisor letter of recommendation

-- Save the new PDF file as "IMPACT - SID#.pdf", e.g. "IMPACT - 12345678.pdf"
+- Please save the new PDF file as "IMPACT - SID#.pdf", e.g. "IMPACT - 12345678.pdf"

-- The original Microsoft Word (.doc) nomination form
+- The original Microsoft Word (.doc) Nomination Form

-- The original Microsoft Word (.doc) Student Information form
+- The original Microsoft Word (.doc) Student Information Form

 - For students already receiving financial aid, acceptance of a Public Impact Fellowship may affect his or her overall financial need-based support package.
 In such cases, students are encouraged to consult with the UCI Office of Financial Aid and Scholarships.